rackerlabs/support-how-to/content/how-to/cloud-servers/scheduled-images-faq/index.md

 {{</accordion>}}
 {{<accordion title="Will the image created\_at reflect the completion or start time?" col="in" href="accordion7">}}

-The implementation uses the normal OpenStack snapshotting process, so the created\_at timestamp will be the time the call was made, i.e., at the start of the snapshot.
+The implementation uses the normal OpenStack snapshot process, so the created\_at timestamp will be the time the call was made, for example, at the start of the snapshot.
 The time it will be available for you to use (that is, when its status is ACTIVE) depends on factors such as the size of the image and overall network congestion in the cloud.